 Our medical providers are not Kaiser providers, nor are they referred by your Kaiser provider.
 Therefore, Kaiser will not cover your prescription and you will have to pay the cash price.

 Kaiser does have a reasonable price

 Luckily, Kaiser has very reasonable cash prices on their prescriptions.
-(For instance, doxycycline monohydrate 50mg, #60 tablets were under $20, as of July 2017.)
+(For instance, doxycycline monohydrate tablets 100mg, #30 cost around $20.00 cash price.)

 Share your Kaiser member number with us

 It’s very helpful if you provide your Kaiser member number to us.
 That makes it much easier for our nurse to phone in your prescription.